Workers Comp Class Codes Quick Primer

 As I mentioned in my last post, the errors that we find have a common theme to them, which are Classification Codes.
-In laypersons terms, Classification Codes are how a Workers Comp carrier and the NCCI or your state rating bureau views your business operation.
-For instance, a trucking company may have a Classification Code of 7228 – which are short-haul truckers.
+In layperson’s terms, Classification Codes are how a Workers Comp carrier and the NCCI or your state rating bureau view your business operation.
+For instance, a trucking company may have a Classification Code of 7228 – which is for short-haul truckers.

 The main area I wanted to cover here today, which should have been covered last Friday, is how to tell if your Classification Codes are wrong.

 This is a very tough one, but here are some observations that we had while reviewing Workers Comp policies:

 - You have NOC in your Classification Code

 - The Classification Code is not what you do in your business.

 - The NCCI or State Rating Bureau has never inspected your business

 - Sometimes the Class Codes can be wrong if you have just been inspected (Catch-22)

 - The NCCI, Insurance carrier, or Insurance Company Payroll Auditor has abruptly changed your Classification Code